Create Your First Project

 Women’s team: Mrs P Guinness, Mrs V McNee, J Emmett, M Morrissey, G Bowie, I O’Brien,

-A Finlay, P Barker
+A Finlay, P Barker.

 3rd Annual Tournament in Tauranga.
 Teams from Tauranga, Auckland, Hamilton, Paeroa, Morrinsville, Te Aroha, Gisborne and Napier.